Get the Recipe

 But then I wouldn't be doing my job, now would I?

 Making the switch from fresh chilies to dried chilies was a big step in the right direction.
-Morita chilies, the ones used in that sauce I loved so much in L.A. are the dried form of a red Jalapeño-like chile.
+Morita chilies, the ones used in that sauce I loved so much in LA, are the dried form of a red jalapeño-like chili.
 It's very similar in flavor and smokiness to a canned chipotle chili, so that was an obvious first step.
-For added depth and richness, I also added a couple of dried ancho chilies which I toasted in the microwave (30 seconds in the microwave will toast your dried chilies faster and better than either the stovetop or the oven), then snipped into strips with a pair of kitchen shears to incorporate more easily into the sauce.
+For extra depth and richness, I also added a couple of dried ancho chilies, which I toasted in the microwave—30 seconds in the microwave will toast your dried chilies faster and better than either the stovetop or the oven—then snipped into strips with a pair of kitchen shears so they incorporated more easily into the sauce.

-I sautéed these snipped chilies along with onions and garlic in canola oil, adding in some Mexican oregano at the end, then added my diced roma tomatoes and chipotle chilies, cooking the whole thing down until completely softened before puréeing it.
+I sautéed these snipped chilies, along with onions and garlic, in canola oil, adding some Mexican oregano at the end.
+Then I added my diced Roma tomatoes and chipotle chilies, cooking the whole thing down until it was completely softened before puréeing it.

 Well within my timeframe.

 A quick blast with the hand blender, along with a splash of lime juice and soy sauce (my secret weapon for adding a salty, umami boost to my sauces) and a handful of chopped cilantro, and the sauce was exactly where I wanted it to be.

 Strike that.
 Not quite where I wanted it to be (my mouth).

 With the salsa out of the way, the rest was a snap.

 Normally, I like to heat my corn tortillas by dipping them in water and heating them in a dry skillet until they're nicely charred—the water ensures that they stay moist and pliable as they char—but this time, I decided to use an alternative method: light frying.